-Utilities' investments in operational fiber and wireless broadband communications network are essential for a modern grid.
-Utility communication systems can include fiber networks and private wireless networks that could also be leveraged to provide middle mile broadband and last mile internet service for end-use consumers.
+Utilities' investments in operational communications network are essential for a modern grid.
+Utility communication systems can include fiber networks that could also be leveraged to provide middle mile broadband and last mile internet service for end-use consumers.
 The Chattanooga utility EPB leveraged a \$111.7 million ARRA Smart Grid grant to build a \$222 million fiber optic communications network that enables the city's smart grid and provides high speed broadband access to all customers.
 A new study suggests that EPB's fiber optics has helped generate at least 2,800 new jobs and added \$865.3 million to the local economy by cutting power outages, improving Internet links and attracting businesses to the "Gig City."4